SeaScript1/cse15l-lab-reports/lab-report-1-week1.md

 <br>
 ![Image](VSCodeHomeSS.png) <br>
 <br>
-3. **Step 3**: Open the terminal in VS Code and run the ssh command using the name of your specific account.
+3. **Step 3**: Open the terminal through `Terminal > New Terminal` in VS Code and run the ssh command using the name of your specific account.
 In my case, the command will be:
 ```
 ssh cs15lfa22na@ieng6.ucsd.edu
 ```
-**Note**: You will have to install the OpenSSH client if you are on Windows.
+**Note**: You will have to install the [OpenSSH client](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui) if you are on Windows.
 MacOSX and Linux users do not need to do this. <br>
 <br>
 The terminal will prompt you to enter a password.
 Something important to note here is that **the terminal will not display the characters of your password**. <br>
 Once the password is successfully entered, you terminal should look something like this: